alexpira/ruxy/README.md

 ## A reverse proxy written in rust

-Ruxy is an HTTP transparent reverse proxy that can be useful, mainly in microservice environments, for inspecting or checking application behavior.
+Ruxy is an HTTP transparent reverse proxy that can be useful for inspecting or checking application behavior.
+Ruxy is developed mainly for microservice environments but its use is not strictly limited to those.

 Features include (or will include):